-I am a political reporter based in Los Angeles with expertise in housing policy, education, drug use and more
+I am a reporter based in Los Angeles with expertise in state and local politics, housing, education and more

 Storytelling is my MO and no matter what topic I am covering I always make sure to connect it to the human impact.
-I have experience with breaking news coverage, deep dive investigative work and live appearances on radio and television.
+I studied Political Science at Columbia University and broadcast reporting at UCLA Extension.
+I have appeared live on CBS News, BBC News, Sky News, Spectrum 1 News and more.

 CBS interview on fentanyl investigation